nerfkidjcb/rig/README.md

 ```

 > Note: XFCE themes are stored in `~/.local/share/themes`.

+Set the active theme to Fluent inside the 'Appearence' and 'Window Manager' programs.

+Also inside 'Window Manager', ensure workspaces are not wrapped when windows are dragged to the edge of the screen.

-Go to 'Keyboard Settings' -> 'Application Shortcuts' and set 'xfce4-appfinder' to be 'Super-F'.
+Go to 'Keyboard Settings' -> 'Application Shortcuts' and set the following commands:

+- `xfce4-appfinder` : `Super-F`

+- `xfce4-session-logout --halt` : `Shift-Super-Q`

+- `xfce4-session-logout --logout` : `Super-Q`